 More About the CD on Ochs’ Bandcamp site (https://larryochs.bandcamp.com/album/wild-red-yellow)

-Saxophone Special Revisited, featuring Rova, Henry Kaiser and Kyle Bruckmann, will release in May, 2016 on Clean Feed.
+Saxophone Special Revisited, featuring Rova, Henry Kaiser and Kyle Bruckmann, released in May, 2017 on Clean Feed.
 Steve Lacy’s mid-1970s innovations helped shape improvised music for decades.
 His 1974 live recording Saxophone Special lit up the ears of the soon-to-be Rovas and sparked our imaginations during the band’s earliest days.
-To reflect the classic sextet of the original Lacy project, which included two late masters of improvisation: Derek Bailey on electric guitar and Micheal Waisvisz on synthesizer, Rova are here joined by the guitar of their old pal and colleague of the past 40 years, Henry Kaiser; as well as Bay Area analog synth ace Kyle Bruckmann.
+To reflect the classic sextet of the original Lacy project, which included two late masters of improvisation: Derek Bailey on electric guitar and Micheal Waisvisz on synthesizer, Rova are here joined by the guitar of their colleague of the past 40 years, Henry Kaiser; as well as Bay Area analog-synth ace Kyle Bruckmann.
 This celebration and reinvestigation of Saxophone Special newly illuminates the revolutionary compositional and improvisational ideas put to practice by Steve Lacy in the early Seventies.
 That was a time when the saxophone quartet was an unknown format for improvisation – Anthony Braxton’s “New York, Fall 1974” was released only a few months before, and the World Saxophone Quartet was to appear a year later.
 Like Electric Ascension, this tribute points to the undiscovered future, as well as expressing gratitude to the original 6 masters of music on the Lacy original.
-This recording is also the renewal of the collaboration between Rova and Kaiser which resulted in many early LP gems of creative music: "As Was", "Cinema Rovaté", "The Removal of Secrecy", and "Daredevils."
+This recording is also the renewal of the collaboration between Rova and Kaiser which resulted in many early LP gems of creative music: "As Was", "Cinema Rovaté", and "The Removal of Secrecy.